 In April 2021, Colorado Governor Jared S. Polis signed into law Senate Bill 21-073, which effectively eliminates the "statute of limitations" for civil lawsuits seeking a legal remedy for harm stemming from sexual abuse, as long as the underlying act of abuse meets a criminality threshold (as most do).

-When the law goes into effect on January 1, 2022, there will be no statute of limitations for civil lawsuits arising over most acts of sexual abuse.
+As of January 1, 2022 (when the law took effect), there is no Colorado statute of limitations for civil lawsuits arising over most acts of sexual abuse.
 In other words, anyone who experiences sexual abuse (as a minor or as an adult) can file a civil lawsuit against the perpetrator—and/or against employers or institutions (like churches and other organizations) that failed to prevent the abuse, or took steps to cover it up—without worrying about any time limit on the right to seek justice from Colorado's civil court system.
-(Prior to passage of Senate Bill 21-073, anyone wanting to file a civil lawsuit over harm caused by sexual abuse in Colorado typically needed to do so within six years of the abuse, or within six years of their 18th birthday.)

 (Note: There is no statute of limitations time limit for pressing criminal charges over sexual abuse in Colorado.)